kshhaja/SRFramework/README.md

 Data-driven framework.
 All abilities (even character movement) can be created as abilities and managed as data.

 The development intention is as follows.
-   *Programmers : Function-oriented Development *Designers : Data-Driven Development
+* Programmers : Function-oriented Development
+* Designers : Data-Driven Development

+The goal is to easily implement the main system of Path Of Exile.

 ## Description